 *All cabins with private bathrooms, hot water and air-conditioning.

-Cruising speed: 25 knots (fastest in Galapagos)
+Cruising speed: 10 knots

 Exterior: Naval Aluminium, GFRP (fiber reinforced polymer)